brianlmerritt/learning_tools_ai_playground/README.md

 ```

 ## Configuration

 Configuration scripts are located in the `configs` directory.
 These scripts should be updated to reflect your specific setup:

 - `moodle.yaml`: Specifies the Moodle submodules required and selects the database engine.
 - `plugins.yaml`: Lists the AI submodules required and the method to launch the AI docker plugins.
+- `local.yml` : create this and it will be copied to the core\moodle-docker environment

 ## License
 This project is licensed under the MIT License.
 For more details, see the LICENSE file in the project repository.